 Again, it is wise to consider the Captains you have worked with in the past that showed exceptional leadership qualities during times of stress.
 How did they lead the crew through these issues?
 How did they maintain a professional and safe environment for passengers?

 The promotion to Captain will come with a well-deserved pay increase.
 Pilots flying narrow-body aircraft can expect an average pay raise of 46% when they are promoted from First Officer to Captain, and those flying wide-body aircraft often see a 37% pay increase on average.
 Regardless of the aircraft you are flying, this raise will fundamentally change your financial life.

 It can be tempting to go out and buy a new home or car to celebrate your promotion, but you should also be thinking about how this new-found wealth can positively impact your long-term financial health.
 What was your financial life like as a First Officer?
 Is there room for improvement?
 Did you find managing your investment accounts, tax strategies, or insurance needs stressful?
 If so, consider the role that an advisory firm like RAA can play.
 A trusted advisor can strengthen and simplify your financial life, allowing you to focus on your career, family, and passions.
 An advisor can also help you adjust your overall financial and tax plans to account for this significant change in income.

 If you found these tips helpful, you’ll find even more information in our booklet From the Right Seat to the Left Seat to help you adjust to the role of Captain.
-Click the button below to request your copy.
+Fill out the form below to request your copy.